 I’m in a monogamous relationship: Monogamy is a wonderful relationship dynamic for some of us, but it’s not an infallible HIV or STI prevention strategy.
 One in four new HIV infections occurs in men in a regular relationship.
 Because while it may be difficult to imagine, sometimes sex happens — even without you.

 I always use a condom: Even if you’re using condoms every time you have sex, remember that they’re not completely fail-safe.
-They’re a great tool for helping to reduce your risk of HIV and STIs, but they don’t eliminate it completely.
+They’re a great tool for preventing HIV and reducing your risk of STIs, but they don’t eliminate that risk completely.

 I only fuck neg guys: Fucking guys who believe or say they’re HIV negative is not the same as fucking guys who are definitely HIV negative.
 The truth is that more HIV transmissions come from guys who don’t know they have the virus than guys who do.
-If you’d like to know more about what it means to choose sexual partners based on HIV status, check out Serosorting: How’s that for a fucking strategy?
+Want to know more about what it means to choose sexual partners based on HIV status?
+Check out Serosorting: How’s that for a fucking strategy?

 “Ignorance may be bliss in some situations, but when it comes to your health, ignorance can be brutal.”